NathanWalker/angular-seed-advanced/README.md

   * IMPORTANT: You will see a wall of Conflicts after doing above (a Conflict for every single file).
 This is normal.
 There actually will not be any problematic conflicts as it's just reporting every single file which both sides (`upstream` and your first commit) added.
 6. `git add .; git commit -m'ready'`.
 Yes, you will be committing all those conflicts, which actually are not a problem in this 1 time case.
 7. Now you have `git` setup and ready to develop your application as well as merge in upstream changes in the future.
+8. `npm install` (and all other usage docs in this `README` apply)
-8. Create a new `framework` for your application in `src/client/app/frameworks` to build your codebase out.
+9. Create a new `framework` for your application in `src/client/app/frameworks` to build your codebase out.
 Say your app is called `AwesomeApp`, then create `awesomeapp.framework` and start building out all your components and services in there.
 Create other frameworks as you see fit to organize.
-9. If you don't want an integration that comes out of box with this seed; for example. let's say you don't want to use i18n.
+10. If you don't want an integration that comes out of box with this seed; for example. let's say you don't want to use i18n.
 Then just delete the `i18n.framework`, remove `ng2-translate` as dependency root `package.json` and `nativescript/package.json`.
 Then remove any references to `i18n` throughout.

 You can read more about [configuring a remote for a fork here](https://help.github.com/articles/configuring-a-remote-for-a-fork/)